mako-framework/docs/01_getting_started/05_upgrading.md

 --------------------------------------------------------

 This guide takes you through the steps needed to migrate from Mako `6.2.x` to `6.3.x`.
+The release does not contain any breaking changes but there are a couple of deprecations.
+Follow this upgrade guide to future-proof your application.

 --------------------------------------------------------